-In January 2008, we announced restructuring charges of between \$50 million and \$75 million would be recorded throughout 2008 and 2009.
+In January 2008, we announced that restructuring charges of between \$50 million and \$75 million would be recorded throughout 2008 and 2009.
 In July 2009, we announced additional restructuring charges of between \$75 million and \$100 million to further reduce overhead costs and improve overall utilization.
 Combined, we expect to incur total restructuring charges of between \$150 million and \$175 million associated with this program.
-We have recorded \$126.5 million of restructuring charges since the beginning of 2008.
-Of that amount, \$8.1 million was recorded in the first quarter of 2010.
+We have recorded \$150.3 million of restructuring charges since the beginning of 2008.
+Of that amount, \$23.8 million and \$31.9 million, were recorded in the second quarter and first half of 2010, respectively.
 We expect to complete these restructuring actions by the end of 2010.
+As part of our restructuring actions, we have programs to sell owned facilities that are no longer used and are available for sale.
+We will record the gains or losses on disposal of these facilities through restructuring charges.

 As we complete these restructuring actions, we expect our overall utilization and operating efficiency to improve.
 As we finalize the detailed plans of these restructuring actions, we will recognize the related charges.
 The recognition of these charges requires management to make certain judgments and estimates regarding the amount and timing of restructuring charges or recoveries.
 Our estimated liability could change subsequent to its initial recognition, requiring adjustments to our recorded expense and liability amounts.

-Our restructuring actions include consolidating facilities and reducing our workforce, primarily in the Americas, Europe and the Philippines.
+Our restructuring actions included consolidating facilities and reducing our workforce, primarily in the Americas, Europe and the Philippines.
 Our restructuring liability is recorded in accrued liabilities.
 All cash outlays have been, and currently foreseeable outlays are expected to be, funded from cash on hand.